Our Services

 4. Signed, stamped and dated by a Medical Provider

-If a student will be absent for two (2) weeks or longer, a Medical Withdrawal is required.
+A Semester Withdrawal is required if a student will be absent for two (2) weeks or longer.
 In this case, the student will be withdrawn from the current semester.
-The student will receive a W grade in their transcript for the semester.
-A medical withdrawal does not automatically guarantee a refund or a deletion of a balance due.
-For any questions regarding refunds please contact the Registrar, Student Health Services has no ability to process or discuss refunds.
+The student will receive a "W" grade on their transcript for the semester.
+A semester withdrawal does not automatically guarantee a refund or a deletion of a balance due.
+Refunds are processed according to the deadline dates on the Academic Calendar provided by the Office of the Registrar.
+Students who experience a health or wellness issue during the last few weeks of a semester should review the Incomplete Grade policy in the current Undergraduate or Graduate Catalog.

 - The medical diagnosis